peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Before following the steps in this guide, ensure you have performed these actions first:

 * Install GPU and network hardware.
+Refer to the :ref:`hardware support matrix </reference/hardware-support>`.

 * Install OS and required GPU and network software on each node:

   * :doc:`Install ROCm <rocm-install-on-linux:index>`.

   * Install network drivers for NICs (add OpenSM if using InfiniBand).

 * Configure network.